 But there was more.
 The work demonstrated that people who attempted suicide, and wanted zero to do with the mental health system, could still be reached.

-Ursula Whitesides’s take on suicide?
-“I think people die when they feel completely alone.”
+Dr. Whitesides’s take on suicide?
+She believes people die when they feel completely alone.

-So could the suicide solution be found in something so incredibly simple that darned near everyone overlooked it?
-I’m thinking so.
+Could the suicide prevention solution be found in something so simple that darned near everyone overlooked it?

-Please take the time to check-out Ursula Whiteside, and team’s, work at Now Matters Now.
+Please take the time to check out Dr. Ursula Whiteside and team’s work at Now Matters Now.
 You’ll find plenty of suicide and general problem resolving resources – for you and others.